BackyardBrains/SpikerShield/Heart-And-Brain/Matlab Code/P300/README.md

   "What is the name of this file?
 BYB_Recording_2017-12-31_1855.11.wav"

-- Matlab should produce all relevant graphs for [P300 experiment](https://backyardbrains.com/experiments/p300)
+- Matlab should produce all relevant graphs for [EEG P300 experiment](https://backyardbrains.com/experiments/p300)